 To understand how a personality profile can be used to help you make the right appointment click HERE.

-As a Business Growth Consultant, I would highly recommend for you The 9 C’s For Successful Recruiting:
+As a Business Growth Consultant, I would highly recommend for you The 9 C’s For Successful Recruiting, this can lead to building a very successful organisation.

 Culture is so important.
 Every business is building a culture.
 Leadership and teams build culture.
 Therefore, it is very important when recruiting people to your team that you consider way beyond are they nice and capable etc, to asking some deeper strategic questions.